turingschool/front-end-curriculum/lessons/module-1/slack101.md

 ### Direct Messages

 While we primarily use channels to communicate with your cohort and other students/alumni, you may need to send a private message to someone.
-Direct messages (DMs) can be one-to-one, or include up to nine people.
+Direct messages (DMs) can include up to nine people.
 DMs work well for one-off conversations that don’t require an entire channel of people to weigh in.
 DMs to instructors should include **all instructors** to keep communication streamlined.

 ### Threads

 Slack channels can get unruly very quickly!
-To avoid this, we respond to related messages in threads.
+To avoid this, respond to related messages in threads.
 Threads will keep all related discussion together, while not clogging up the channel.

 ![thread image](./assets/images/slack/thread.png)